ctrl-esei/Advance-Computer-Programming---Final_Project/README.md

 By maintaining the proper document of fitness activities, membership details and the logs, the system makes management contributes practice more sustainable because I reduce the needs for paper documentation by that, it diminishes administrative inefficiencies, and it also promotes the wise use of resources of gym and fitness operations.

- # Instruction for running the Program
+ # IV.
+Instruction for running the Program

 1. Download the zipped file.